ervinb/ervinb.github.io/_posts/22-12-2016-building-phantomjs-with-docker.md

     libx11-dev libxext-dev git
 RUN git clone $REPO_URL $SRC_DIR
 WORKDIR $SRC_DIR
-RUN echo $CACHE_BUSTER > /dev/null
+# script this
 RUN git fetch --all && git reset --hard origin/master RUN git checkout $TAG && git submodule init && \
     git submodule update && python build.py
 ```
 We base our image on Ubuntu 14.04 with the [FROM](https://docs.docker.com/engine/reference/builder/#/from)
 instruction.
 Then, we set some environment variables, which can be overriden (more on this later),
-install the dependecies and compile the checked out code with 'python build.pyo'.
+install the dependecies and compile the checked out code with `python build.py`.

 The structure and the composition of the commands are fairly important.
 They're
 constructed so that the cache can be utilized for parts which don't change often.